Scalingo/documentation/_posts/languages/ruby/2015-06-23-bundle-gemfile-on-windows.md

 ## Context

 Applications running in Scalingo's infrastructure are running on a distribution of Linux with the architecture `amd64`.
-If you are using Windows to develop your application.
-Incompatibility may occure.
+If you are using Windows to develop your application, incompatibility may occur.

 When you are running `bundle install` to install the dependencies of your project, Bundler will select the best versions possible for each gem you've listed in your `Gemfile`.
 Some of these gems have special version for Windows.

 > Gems with suffixes like `-mingw32 or -mswin` in your `Gemfile.lock` have special versions for Windows.

 As Scalingo's stack is based on Linux, we can't install these precise versions.

-## Specify explicitely your gems version
+## Specify explicitly your gems version

-As a result, the `Gemfile.lock` won't be considered when a Windows machine is deploying a ruby application.
-So you need to lock the versions manually.
+As a result, the `Gemfile.lock` won't be considered when a Windows machine is deploying a Ruby application.
+So you need to lock the versions manually by modifying the `Gemfile`:

 ```text
 gem 'rails'
 ```

 should become

 ```text
 gem 'rails', '4.2.0'